 Behavior Expectations: We will expect that people treat each other courteously in the classroom and in the cars.

 Tuition and Refund Policy: The nonrefundable registration deposit is due at the time of registration to secure a spot in the class.
 The tuition balance is due on the first day of class.
 If you need to cancel your registration, please give a minimum one-week notice, and any amount, less the deposit, will be refunded or applied to a future session.
 NO refunds will be given after the 3rd class, as we are no longer able to fill that spot.
 Driver Ed rates are subject to change, and are posted on the website under Teen Driver Ed classes.

 1st Gear's in-vehicle instruction hours occur between 8:00 am and 10:00 pm, as determined by instructor availability.
 When you sign our Rules Sheet at parent orientation or accept the online terms, you give your teenager permission to drive during these hours with an instructor.

 Each student is required to have 10 hours of in-car driving lessons and a minimum of 6 hours of observation.
 Students will need to plan on at least once driving session a week.
 A session is two hours, and for the first six sessions includes a driving hour and an observation hour.
 The remaining sessions are two hours of driving only.
 We pick-up and drop-off all students at the 1st Gear classroom for driving appointments.
-We may pick up at various schools for the first hour of the day during the school, as determined by instructor availability.
+We may pick up at various schools for the first session of the day during the school year, as determined by instructor availability.

 1st Gear requires students to drive at least 1 hour with a parent (guardian) for every hour driven with an instructor.
 If the parent is not driving with the student and we cannot progress through our hours safely, we reserve the right to stop instruction until driving has resumed at home.
 Our goal is that by the end of driver education, the student would be ready for the state test, which means their 40-hour driving log must be completed.

-Canceling or Changing Driving Times: If for any reason a student needs to cancel a drive time, the student must login to the website and cancel the driving session within two days (48 hours) to avoid a late fee.
+Canceling or Changing Driving Times: If for any reason a student needs to cancel a drive time, the student must login to the website and cancel the driving session before two days (48 hours) to avoid a late fee.
 If it the drive time is one of the first six sessions, the late cancellation fee is $50.
 If it's session 7-10, the late cancellation fee is $100.
 If there is an emergency, please text the Admin and we may override the fee if appropriate.

 State of NH driver license testing occurs in the following order: